Our school is committed to providing a safe and happy environment for all students, staff members and community stakeholders.

 No Hat, No Play

-In an effort to reduce children’s exposure to the harmful sun rays, we have a no hat, no play rule.
+In an effort to reduce children’s exposure to the harmful sun rays, we have a no hat, no play rule in Term 1 and 4.
 A variety of shady trees and covered play areas are provided for children to play under.